-"SFH"

-has the meaning ascribed thereto in section 5.1 (Serving).
+"Services" has the meaning ascribed thereto in section 5.1 (Serving).

-"Servicing Agreement"

-each servicing agreement entered into between the CBC, the relevant Servicer, the Issuer and the Trustee, as the same may be amended and/or supplemented and/or restated and/or novated or otherwise modified from time to time.
+"Servicing Agreement" the servicing agreement dated the Programme Date entered into between the CBC, the Servicer, the Issuer and the Trustee, as the same may be amended and/or supplemented and/or restated and/or novated or otherwise modified from time to time.

-Stichting Fraudepreventie Hypotheken.
+"SFH" Stichting Fraudepreventie Hypotheken.